AnjanaLP/notes-app-2022/README.md

 # Notes App

 A client-side single-page app written in pure JavaScript to allow a user to manage a list of their 'to-do' notes.
 Built in a test-driven manner using Jest.
-Uses esbuild as the build tool.
+Uses esbuild as the build tool and a simple backend web server made using express.

 It shows how JavaScript code:
 * is built and loaded by a web browser